2 Degrees Mobile is probably the best deal

 Telecom New Zealand seems to be the best value and fastest internet option for national use across New Zealand.
 Its new "XT" network is 3G HSPA like Telstra Next G. The only catch is that your phone needs to support the 850MHz radio frequency in order to get good coverage from Telecom.
 If your phone is a Telstra handset, it will support this frequency, as it's the same as Telstra Next G.

 I'd say 2degrees is pretty good (coverage is somewhat limited though), I'm using it on my iphone and you can buy data packs or text packs or call packs depending on what you're going to use most.
-Good luck :) about 8 years agoAnswered by katie leigh (facebook.com/katieleighh) via WorldNomads.com
+Good luck :) over 8 years agoAnswered by katie leigh (facebook.com/katieleighh) via WorldNomads.com